ldgze/GPT-flashcards-maker/README.md

 ## Introduction

 GPT FlashCards Maker is a powerful tool for creating flashcards.
 It leverages the OpenAI GPT API to make the flashcard creation process more efficient and user-friendly.
 Whether you're a student or a professional, this application will help you generate and organize flashcards for effective learning.
+This is also the first project of [CS5610 Web Development course](https://johnguerra.co/classes/webDevelopment_fall_2023/) at Northeastern University.

 ## Features